Attendance Procedures 2022-2023

 4. They may not attend a field trip if they are assigned ISS or OSS on the day of the trip.

-College Days Procedure:College Visits must be approved 3 days in advance and are for upper classmen only.
+College Days Procedure:College Visits must be approved 3 days in advance.
 Seniors receive 2 approved absences from school to visit a college, and juniors receive 1 day.1.
 Ask Ms. Grant (Attendance Office) for a College Visitation Form.
-Students will only receive a form if they have a 'C' or above in every class, do not have attendance or discipline issues.
-If the student does not meet this criteria, they will have to visit the college at another time.2.
-If the student MEETS all the criteria above, Ms. Grant will give them a form which then is signed by student, parent, guidance and an administrator and must be turned in to the attendance office prior to the absence.3.
-Students must return to school with a letter from the college admissions office to have the absence excused.** If you visit a college without following this procedure, your absence will not be excused **Parent Portal:
+Students will only receive a form if they do not have attendance or discipline issues.2.
+The form must be signed by student, parent, guidance and an administrator and must be turned in to the attendance office prior to the absence.3.
+Students must return to school with a letter from the college admissions office to have their absence excused.** If you visit a college without following this procedure, your absence will not be excused **Parent Portal:

 The Parent Portal is open so that you can have continual access to your student’s grades.
 Parents may contact Mrs. Grant by email for Access Ids and Passwords to set up an account.